IDCI-Consulting/SvgEditor/README.md

 ```
 docker-compose up -d
 docker exec -it svgeditorwidget_app_1 npm install
-docker exec -it svgeditorwidget_app_1 bower install --allow-root
 ```

-This will create a lib/ directory with scripts in it.
+This will create a lib/ directory with built scripts in it.

 ### Build